ubc-lib-geo/Data-Normalization-Classification/index.md

 Since some of you are spread around the continent, let's take a moment to explore [native-land.ca](https://native-land.ca/) so that you can visualize the indigenous territories, languages, and treaties in your area.

 # Learing Outcomes
 1) Investigate how data normalization impacts the way we perceive patterns in a dataset.
+  * Data normalization, is the process of scaling (AKA normalizing) one variable by another.
 2) Look at different data classification methods and how they impact the way we perceive patterns in a dataset.
+  * Classifiying data simplifies it so it is easier to interpret, but the classification method can have a drastic impact on how we interpret the data.

 # Poll Questions: